lmcai/ZOO_BOT_Comparative_genomics/Lab1_Building_phylogeny/Homework_due0910/README.md

 5. View the *.treefile in FigTree.
 What is the ultrafast bootstrap support value for the common ancestor of ## and ## (1 pt)?

 6. Given the following species tree, how would you use gene duplication and loss to explain this gene tree you get (1 pt)?

+e.g., this gene tree can be explained by a gene duplication in the common ancestor of x and y, and gene losses in the common ancestor of z and w.
+Describe the precise nodes where the duplication and loss events occurred to get full credit.